 All clubs and federations affiliated with the American Advertising Federation and in good standing may compete within their membership size division in any or all of the five categories and additional point accumulation opportunities.

 Preparing to Enter

-Reviewing Competition Rules and Guidelines: In the fall, guidelines and category summaries are sent to the presidents, executive directors and club achievement chairs of all local ad clubs, to use as a model to start preparing entries for competition.
-The individual responsible for your Club Achievement Competition entries should make sure that he or she views the current rules, categories and guidelines for the competition, located on aaf.org.
+Reviewing Competition Rules and Guidelines: In the fall, guidelines and category summaries are sent to the presidents, executive directors and Ovation Awards chairs of all local ad clubs, to use as a model to start preparing for competition.
+The individual responsible for the Competition entries should make sure that he or she views the current rules, categories and guidelines for the competition, located on aaf.org.
 The competition may change from year to year, which makes a current set of competition guidelines important.
 This information should then be passed on to the appropriate chairs whose committees correspond to the respective book categories and/or noted opportunities for points.
-Below are the category summaries, which contain points and topics to be covered in the narrative.
-Each chair should be familiar with the summaries for his or her corresponding category.
+Below are the category summaries and overall point system.

 Entries are divided into two sections: narrative and collateral.
 The narrative section is used to describe the activities or projects pertinent to the category, and the collateral section contains printed material in support of the narrative.
 All collateral material must have been produced since March 10, 2020.